-Since 2011, the Arizona Musicfest Scholarship Program has generously awarded over seventy-thousand dollars ($70,000) to Arizona students pursuing college degrees in music through the Arizona Musicfest Scholarship Program.
+Since 2011, Arizona Musicfest has awarded over $90,000 to Arizona students pursuing college degrees in music through the Arizona Musicfest Scholarship Program.

 As a non-profit performing arts organization, Arizona Musicfest is unique among its industry colleagues in providing this type of on-going financial support to college-level musicians.

 To adjudicate the scholarship process, both for new applicants and renewing candidates, Arizona Musicfest annually assembles a distinguished review panel of professional musicians and educators to review each candidate’s application, performance videos, academic record, musical accomplishments, professional references, and written essays.

 Through our patrons’ generous support of the Arizona Musicfest Scholarship Fund, Arizona Musicfest provides some of the Valley’s most accomplished and deserving Young Musicians with not only valuable financial aid, but also with a community of enthusiastic fans who stand behind these aspiring young musicians and help them to realize their dreams.

 Rina Kubota, violin (Tempe), and Belle Wang, violin (Mesa), were chosen from an exciting and talented group of applicants for their artistic excellence, musical and academic achievement, dedication to their craft, and involvement in their communities.
 A jury comprised of professional musicians, educators, and arts administrators from around the Valley reviewed student applications and performance video submissions and were unanimous in their selection of Rina and Belle.

 Beginning in the Fall, Ms. Kubota will attend Yale University studying with Wendy Sharp, while Ms. Wang will begin her studies at The University of Southern California Thornton School of Music with Margaret Batjer.